 Los Angeles Lakers: Lonzo Ball, PG, UCLA

 - The Los Angeles Lakers should use this pick to move down for a center since Mozgov is replaceable.
 At the same time, the Lakers won't have their 2018 first round pick if they get a top 3 pick this year or a first round pick in 2019.
 Are the Lakers really going to pass on UCLA point guard Lonzo Ball?
 Probably not, unless they get an offer that blows Magic Johnson away like the Pistons giving up Andre Drummond for this pick or Sacramento offering the 5th and 10th overall pick.
 Ball is as Hollywood as it gets plus there are rumors that D'Angelo Russell will move from point guard to shooting guard with Jordan Clarkson as a sixth man.
 That makes a lot of sense for the Lakers plus the Lakers can get their center at 28 with Houston's pick.

-- Not only does the 6-6 190 lb Lonzo Ball average 15.4 points per game, but he also averages 6.1 rebounds per game, 7.6 assists per game, a .555 field goal percentage, a .430 three point percentage, and a .679 free throw percentage.
+- Not only did the 6-6 190 lb Lonzo Ball average 14.6 points per game, but he also averaged 6 rebounds per game, 7.6 assists per game, a .551 field goal percentage, a .412 three point percentage, and a .673 free throw percentage.
 Lonzo Ball reminds me so much of Steph Curry that its scary with his passing and shooting accuracy from short range, mid range, and long range.
 Even if the Lakers have D'Angelo Russell under contract there is no way I see the Lakers passing on the hometown Lonzo Ball if he slips to 3.